frequenz-floss/frequenz-repo-config-python/docs/user-guide/start-a-new-project/index.md

-# Starting a new project
+# Start a new project

 ## Install Cookiecutter